-Many Irlam Station visitors make a return visit, which is no surprise, given the warm welcome and beautiful environment which always leave you wanting more.
+'I'll be back' is a regular comment in the station's visitors book.
+That's no surprise, as the warm welcome and beautiful environment always leave you wanting more.
 Individuals and groups return to the station time and time again to enjoy the unique atmosphere.